So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 It happened in Iraq over the course of the Iraq War.

-Many of those Christians fled to Syria.
+In a tragic twist, many of those Christians fled to Syria.

-And now in Syria, they are also facing annihilation at the hands of uh Islamic jihadists who view them as a threat, of course, at all times, as non-believers, people that have to be cast out and destroyed.
+And now in Syria, they are also facing annihilation at the hands of Islamic jihadists who view them as a threat, of course, at all times, as non-believers, people that have to be cast out and destroyed.

 And I just want to say that this is happening all around us, and it's a foreign policy issue that gets almost no attention, particularly from this administration.